rasmusakerlund/juggling-vision-js/README.md

 # Juggling Vision javascript version

 The purpose of juggling-vision-js is to provide webcam based computer vision capabilities in browsers.
 The library can recognize the location of balls and hands in a video stream as well as categorizing common patterns.
 The library could be used for creating games or live effects for performances.
-To try it out, visit: https://eble.co/jugglingdemo/index.html

 ## Getting Started